 As part of a Congressional initiative called the National Call to Service (CTS), all branches of the U.S. military introduced the option of shorter enlistment cycles for some military jobs.
 The goal of the program was to give people who might otherwise shy away from a regular four- or six-year active-duty enlistment the opportunity to serve their country.

-And to be clear, it's not really just a two-year enlistment.
-The actual time spent on active duty depends on the length of initial training required.
+It's not just a two-year enlistment; the time spent on active duty depends on the length of initial training required.
 CTS requires the services to develop a program for 15 months of active duty, following initial training.

 More Than Just a Two-Year Enlistment